yonasBSD/forgejo/CONTRIBUTING/WORKFLOW.md

 ## Feature branches

-All *Feature branches* are based on the {vX.Y/,}forgejo-development branch which provides and other development tools and documentation.
+All *Feature branches* are based on the {vX.Y/,}forgejo-development branch which provides development tools and documentation.

 The `forgejo-development` branch is based on the {vX.Y/,}forgejo-ci branch which provides the Woodpecker CI configuration.